karincv/analyse-your-text-appmode/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/karincv/analyse-your-text-appmode/main?urlpath=%2Fapps%2FAPP-Analyse-your-text.ipynb)

-*Note:* runing in the appmode is pretty slow.
+**Note:** running in the appmode is pretty slow.
 For a quicker version of the app refer to: https://github.com/karincv/analyse_your_text